NathanKell/UADRealism/README.md

 Set `taf_crew_pool_colony_pop_ratio` to a nonzero number between 0 and 1.
 That portion of non-home population will be added to home population when calculation base crew pool and per-turn crew pool income for a nation.

 ### Replacement scrapping behavior
 The AI fleet scrapping behavior is optionally completely replaced.
 Now the AI will scrap ships based on their scrap score, which is their age minus (a coefficient times their build time in months).
 Mothballed ships have a bonus to their score.
 The target tonnage is determined with a minimum base tonnage (`min_fleet_tonnage_for_scrap`) which is increased by a coefficient times (shipbuilding capacity raised to a specified power).
-Enable by setting `taf_scrap_enable` to 1 in params, then tune using the following values:
+Enable by setting `taf_scrap_enable` to 1 in params.
+This is a somewhat expensive calculation, so by default TAF only checks one nation per turn.
+If you want to run this on all nations each turn (like stock), set `taf_scrap_spread` to 0 in params.
+Revised scrapping can be tuned using the following params:
 ```
 taf_scrap_hysteresis - In order to not scrap every turn, the AI will only scrap when its fleet tonnage is greater than the scrap target _plus_ this.
 Once scrapping, it will scrap down to the scrap target, however.
 taf_scrap_buildTimeCoeff - the coefficient to build time